AdobeDocs/marketo-measure.en/help/marketo-measure-discover-ui/opportunity-velocity-dashboard.md

 ---
-description: Opportunity Velocity Dashboard - [!DNL Marketo Measure] - Product
+description: "Describes the Opportunity Velocity dashboard for tracking time in each sales stage and comparing trends by channel over time"
 title: Opportunity Velocity Dashboard
 feature: Reporting
 exl-id: d02455fd-8fca-435e-8ded-69abbbdcb3a4
 ---
 # Opportunity Velocity Dashboard {#opportunity-velocity-dashboard}

 The Velocity Dashboard offers a dynamic view into the pace at which prospects move through the sales funnel, providing Marketers and Sales teams with essential insights into conversion times across various channels.
 This tool is invaluable for answering key questions about the opportunity lifecycle and efficiency of progression through sales stages, enabling you to optimize your engagement strategies for accelerated growth and conversions.